Skip to main content

 Tapiocaria

-Traditional yet modern Brazilian cuisine is on offer at Tapiocaria.
-All dishes are gluten-free and the menu is really extensive.
-You are spoilt for choice between tapioca with different fillings.
-Savoury with cheese, salad or meat, but also sweet and vegan!
-In addition to the main courses, many snacks and of course desserts and cakes are also on the menu.
+Tapiocaria offers traditional yet modern Brazilian cuisine.
+All dishes are gluten-free and the menu is truly extensive.
+You’ll be spoilt for choice with tapioca in a variety of fillings.
+Savoury options include cheese, salad or meat, but there are also sweet and vegan choices!
+Alongside the main courses, there are plenty of snacks and, of course, desserts and cakes on the menu.

 Where: Samariterstraße 34a, Friedrichshain